 Q: How many residents do you have?

 A: Children’s Minnesota currently accepts three PGY1 residents.
 Two of the PGY1 residents have offices and complete their staffing commitments on the Minneapolis campus.
 One PGY1 resident has an office and completes their staffing on the St. Paul campus.
-Note that for the PGY1 residency, each campus has a separate match number.
+Note that each campus has a separate match number.
+Despite two residents having their “home base” in Minneapolis and one in St. Paul, the residents bounce between each hospital throughout the year and spend approximately 50% of their time at each hospital.
+Residents interact frequently and have working areas designated for them at each campus.

 Q: When are applications due?

-A: Applications for the PGY1 pharmacy practice residency need to be uploaded to the PhORCAS website by December 30.
-See the application tab for information on the application process.
+A: Applications for the PGY1 pharmacy practice residency need to be uploaded to the PhORCAS website by the date indicated on PhORCAS.

 Q: What happens after I submit my application?